 The Conservation PLOTS Guide is made up of 44 detailed map sheets.
-On the back cover of this guide is an index of detailed map sheets.
-To use this guide, locate the general area in the state on the index and then turn to the corresponding map sheet on the inside of the guide; each map sheet is numbered on the top and bottom of each sheet as well as the index.
+On the back cover of this guide is an index to the detailed map sheets.
+To use this guide, locate the general area in the state on the index and then turn to the corresponding map sheet on the inside of the guide; each map sheet is numbered on the top and bottom of each sheet, as well as the index.

 Understanding Legal Descriptions:

 Legal descriptions are based on a system that uses a grid with two sides, township and range.
-An individual township is a square tract of land with sides of six miles each, and containing 36 sections of land, each section is one mile square and contains 640 acres.
+An individual township is a square tract of land with sides of 6 miles each, and containing 36 sections of land, each section is 1 mile square and contains 640 acres.

 The location of the tract of land is described in such terms as N½ (north one-half), SE¼ (south east one-fourth or quarter), etc. Legal descriptions always read first from either the North or the South, such as NE (northeast) or SW (southwest), etc. They are never WN (westnorth) or ES (eastsouth), etc. The example below reads as the south half of section 31, Township 136 North, Range 96 West.